 All hosting families must have a high school student in the household.
-If you and your family are interested in hosting a Costa Rican student, you can complete a host family application on our website or contact the Host Program Coordinators:
+If you and your family are interested in hosting a Costa Rican student, start by completing a host family application linked below in STEP 1.

 The hosting application has three sections and can be completed online.
 Parents and students should work together to complete it.

 Two confidential references need to be submitted using the form below.

 Please have this form completed by two of the following persons who are acquainted with you: minister, employer, a family friend, high school principal, counselor, or teacher.
 To share the link to the Confidential Reference form, simply copy and paste the following address to the person required to complete the form.
 References may not be completed by relatives.
-Form URL: http://www.partnersorcr.com/confidential-references/
+Link to Confidential Reference Form

 If there are any issues with this application, please contact the Hosting Coordinator at: